-Other than AASB 9 Financial Instruments, which is detailed in Note 2.10, there are no standards, interpretations or amendments to existing standards that are effective for the first time for the financial year beginning 1 July 2018 that would be expected to have a material impact on the Fund.
-No Australian Accounting Standards have been early adopted for the 2019 financial year.
+There are no standards, interpretations or amendments to existing standards that are effective for the first time for the financial year beginning 1 July 2019 that would be expected to have a material impact on the Fund.
+No Australian Accounting Standards have been early adopted for the 2020 financial year.